vinayak323/botframework-sdk/Orchestrator/docs/Overview.md

 An important extension that will be made in the upcoming releases is the support for multi-lingual models and possibly also specialized international models prioritized by languages supported by other Microsoft offerings.

-### Possible additional improvements based on the preview feedback
+### Possible additional improvements based on community feedback
-As we collect more feedback from the community during the preview there may be additional areas of improvements that we’ll address in the upcoming releases.
+As we collect more feedback from the community, there may be additional areas of improvements that we’ll address in the upcoming releases.
 We encourage users to submit them through GitHub.

 [1]:https://docs.microsoft.com/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0&tabs=cs
 [2]:https://docs.microsoft.com/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0